bhbmaster/mobilenets-js-basics-cam/README.md

     php -S localhost:1111

-Then view from localhost browser or over https on phone browser (to get phone camera).
+Then view from browser on localhost computer or over https on phone browser.
+If not localhost, must be https to get camera.

-To get over https use ngrok (install it):
+To get access over https use ngrok (install it if its missing):

     ngrok http <port>

-Change <port> to match the port liveserver or php maps to.
-For php most likely you used 1111 (but you could have used any), and for liveserver most likely it gave you 5500.
+Change <port> to match your http server port.
+So with liveserver it should be 5500 by default, and with php we used 1111.

-Example output will have lines like this:
+You will see output like this:

     Session Status                online
     Session Expires               7 hours, 53 minutes